30 Indoor Activities on Rainy Days in Tokyo

 Rainy Day Bus To do in Tokyo

 Japan is the land of the rising sun.
 Known for its hot summers and crispy blue sky winters.
 But did you also know Japan has a rainy season?
 The summer begins and ends typically with rain.
-From mid-May till June and in September considerably more rain falls out of the sky.
+From mid-May till June, more rain falls out of the sky.
 Also, in September, typhoons occasionally bring very stormy and windy weather.
-But even outside of these months, you might get unlucky and find yourself in Tokyo on a rainy day.
-But no worries, there is plenty you can do in Tokyo on those wet days!
+But even outside these months, you might get unlucky and find yourself in Tokyo on a rainy day.
+But no worries, there are plenty of things you can do in Tokyo on those wet days!

 Visit a museum or show